EricWWWW/image-captioning-bottom-up-top-down/README.md

 ##  Evaluation

-To evaluate the model on the karpathy test split, download this [repo](https://github.com/EricWWWW/image-caption-metrics) and config it follow the `README.md`.When finishing,copy the folder `pycocoevalcap` to the root dir of this repo.Then edit the eval.py file to include the model checkpoint location and the `eval.py`
+To evaluate the model on the karpathy test split, download this [repo](https://github.com/EricWWWW/image-caption-metrics) and config it follow the `README.md`.
+When finishing, copy the folder `pycocoevalcap` to the `root dir of this repo`.
+Then edit the eval.py file to include the model checkpoint location and the `eval.py`

 Beam search is used to generate captions during evaluation.
 Beam search iteratively considers the set of the k best sentences up to time t as candidates to generate sentences of size t + 1, and keeps only the resulting best k of them.
 A beam search of five is used for inference.